wveducation/wvearlychildhoodcouncil.org/src/topics/physical-development-engaging-experiences.md

 ---
 title: Physical Development and Engaging Experiences
 id: physical-development
 summary: Movement and engaging experiences build a young child’s healthy body and strong brain connections.
 Young children need to have opportunities to cross the midline, which is the middle of the child’s body from head to feet.
+thumbnail: /static/img/CH1664965_Aubree,_2,_ESSS_-_South_Carolina,_2022.jpg
 resources:
   - resource:
       title: American Academy of Pediatrics